Hey, are we two peas in a pod by planning to blanch corn in the microwave? (or two humans with too-many-corns-in-their kitchens)

 The cooling time might also vary depending on if it was an ear of entire corn on the cob or just the kernels.

-How much water will I need to blanch corn in the microwave?
+How much water will I need to blanch corn in microwave?

-Microwaves steam blanch vegetables, which means it uses comparatively lesser amounts of water (yay…another win for planet Earth) compared to the conventional stovetop boiling method, which requires around 1 gallon of water per pound of your vegetables.
+Microwaves steam blanch fresh corn, which means it uses comparatively lesser amounts of water compared to the conventional stovetop boiling method, which requires around 1 gallon of water per pound of your vegetables.